-103 The selection of the appropriate concept of capital by an entity should be based on the needs of the users of its financial statements.
+102. The selection of the appropriate concept of capital by an enterprise should be based on the needs of the users of its financial statements.
 Thus, a financial concept of capital should be adopted if the users of financial statements are primarily concerned with the maintenance of nominal invested capital or the purchasing power of invested capital.
-If, however, the main concern of users is with the operating capability of the entity, a physical concept of capital should be used.
+If, however, the main concern of users is with the operating capability of the enterprise, a physical concept of capital should be used.
 The concept chosen indicates the goal to be attained in determining profit, even though there may be some measurement difficulties in making the concept operational.

-Concepts of capital maintenance and the determination of profit
+Concepts of Capital Maintenance and the Determination of Profit

-104 The concepts of capital in paragraph 102 give rise to the following concepts of capital maintenance:
+103. The concepts of capital described in paragraph 101 give rise to the following concepts of capital maintenance:

 - (a) Financial capital maintenance.
-Under this concept a profit is earned only if the financial (or money) amount of the net assets at the end of the period exceeds the financial (or money) amount of net assets at the beginning of the period, after excluding any distributions to, and contributions from, owners during the period.
+Under this concept, a profit is earned only if the financial (or money) amount of the net assets at the end of the period exceeds the financial (or money) amount of net assets at the beginning of the period, after excluding any distributions to, and contributions from, owners during the period.
 Financial capital maintenance can be measured in either nominal monetary units or units of constant purchasing power. - (b) Physical capital maintenance.
-Under this concept a profit is earned only if the physical productive capacity (or operating capability) of the entity (or the resources or funds needed to achieve that capacity) at the end of the period exceeds the physical productive capacity at the beginning of the period, after excluding any distributions to, and contributions from, owners during the period.
+Under this concept, a profit is earned only if the physical productive capacity (or operating capability) of the enterprise at the end of the period exceeds the physical productive capacity at the beginning of the period, after excluding any distributions to, and contributions from, owners during the period.

-105 The concept of capital maintenance is concerned with how an entity defines the capital that it seeks to maintain.
-It provides the linkage between the concepts of capital and the concepts of profit because it provides the point of reference by which profit is measured; it is a prerequisite for distinguishing between an entity's return on capital and its return of capital; only inflows of assets in excess of amounts needed to maintain capital may be regarded as profit and therefore as a return on capital.
+104. The concept of capital maintenance is concerned with how an enterprise defines the capital that it seeks to maintain.
+It provides the linkage between the concepts of capital and the concepts of profit because it provides the point of reference by which profit is measured; it is a prerequisite for distinguishing between an enterprise's return on capital and its return of capital; only inflows of assets in excess of amounts needed to maintain capital can be regarded as profit and therefore as a return on capital.
 Hence, profit is the residual amount that remains after expenses (including capital maintenance adjustments, where appropriate) have been deducted from income.
-If expenses exceed income the residual amount is a loss.
+If expenses exceed income, the residual amount is a net loss.

-106 The physical capital maintenance concept requires the adoption of the current cost basis of measurement.
+105. The physical capital maintenance concept requires the adoption of the current cost basis of measurement.
 The financial capital maintenance concept, however, does not require the use of a particular basis of measurement.
-Selection of the basis under this concept is dependent on the type of financial capital that the entity is seeking to maintain.
+Selection of the basis under this concept is dependent on the type of financial capital that the enterprise is seeking to maintain.

-107 The principal difference between the two concepts of capital maintenance is the treatment of the effects of changes in the prices of assets and liabilities of the entity.
-In general terms, an entity has maintained its capital if it has as much capital at the end of the period as it had at the beginning of the period.
+106. The principal difference between the two concepts of capital maintenance is the treatment of the effects of changes in the prices of assets and liabilities of the enterprise.
+In general terms, an enterprise has maintained its capital if it has as much capital at the end of the period as it had at the beginning of the period.
 Any amount over and above that required to maintain the capital at the beginning of the period is profit.